wencc-ucas/wencc-ucas.github.io/_pages/about.md

 <div class="content">
 <p>
   I am currently a Postdoctoral Associate at the
-  <a href="https://nyuair.github.io/website/">NYU Embodied AI and Robotics Lab</a> and the
+  <a href="https://nyuair.github.io/website/">NYU Embodied AI and Robotics Lab</a> at New York University (NYU) and the
   <a href="https://nyuad.nyu.edu/en/research/faculty-labs-and-projects/center-for-artificial-intelligence-and-robotics.html">
     Center for AI and Robotics (CAIR)
   </a> at NYU Abu Dhabi (NYUAD), working under the supervision of <a href="https://nyuad.nyu.edu/en/academics/divisions/engineering/faculty/yi-fang.html"> Prof. Yi Fang</a>.